Coinmerce staking

-Coinmerce staking is the way to get ‘interest’ on your crypto coins and tokens.
-With staking, it is possible to generate passive income at Coinmerce.
-The interest manifests itself in rewards in the crypto you are staking.
+Coinmerce Staking and Earn are the ways to get ‘interest’ on your crypto coins and tokens.
+With staking and earn, it is possible to generate passive income at Coinmerce.
+The interest manifests itself in rewards in the crypto you are staking or where earn is activated.
 For example, if you stake Cardano (ADA) you receive Cardano (ADA).
-This creates an ‘interest-on-interest’ compound effect that increases your rewards at the broker.
+This creates an ‘interest-on-interest’ compound effect that increases your rewards at the exchange.
 The rewards are made possible by on-chain staking via the Proof-of-Stake (Pos) consensus on the blockchain.
 Not all blockchains work with this consensus which limits the number of coins that can be staked.
 The fact that a crypto has a Proof-of-Stake consensus does not automatically ensure that you can stake it.
-The broker must also support the crypto in question.
+The exchange must also support the crypto in question.
+With Earn, you make your crypto available through Coinmerce to traders who borrow it from you to trade.
+For making your crypto available, you receive a reward in the form of interest.
+These do not need to be PoS crypto that pay out via on-chain rewards, but pay out via off-chain rewards.
+Below we do not further distinguish between the services and call it in general staking.

 On this page we will take you through all the ins and outs about what you need to know about Coinmerce staking.
 You know and can do the following, when you have taken this page through: